heatblayze/CustomProjectSettings/README.md

 ```

 ## Want custom inspector control?
 You can!
-Inspectors are not overwritten in my code.
+Inspectors are not overridden in my code.